 Staff cleaned equipment after patient contact and labelled equipment to show when it was last cleaned.
 The endoscopy service had a robust equipment cleaning and decontamination process.
 The endoscopy service had a clean and dirty scope rooms.
 The dirty scopes came into the cleaning room via hatches.
 They were then processed by the automated disinfection machine and exited the machine directly into the clean room.
-The scopes were all tracked to ensure they could identify which scope was uses in the event of contamination or infection risk.
+The scopes were all tracked to ensure they could identify which scope was uses in the event of con air for the feature.